 Ahh, January 1st.
-The start of a new decade and a new chapter.
-It brings a ton of opportunities for goal setting and an energized, refreshed outlook on life.
-I am someone who looks forward to setting New Year's resolutions and choosing a specific word that I align with for the year ahead.
+A new year brings a ton of opportunities for goal setting and an energized, refreshed outlook.
+With everything that happened in 2020, I am hopeful that we will emerge on top and this will be a transformative year.
+I am someone who looks forward to setting New Year's intentions and always choose a specific word that I align with for the year ahead.

 What I don't love is the onslaught of targeted ads at this time of year (especially towards women) that spew the whole, "New Year, New You!"
 BS.
 I'm all about setting goals that light your fire and inspire you, and it's no surprise that the idea of a "fresh start" is what many of us need to kickstart healthier eating habits.
 However, I will not allow the many fitness and health companies to hone in on me and capitalize upon this moment.